XavierLooyens/XavierLooyens/README.md

 - 👨🏻‍💻I work as a performance marketing specialist at Precis Digital, a Swedish digital marketing agency.

-- 🇧🇪I'm from Antwerp, Belium but I live in London.
+- I live in London but I'm from Belgium 🇧🇪

 - 📫 How to reach me: xavier.looyens@gmail.com